ajlee2006/tophonetics-api/README.md

 ### In the URL
 Visit https://tophonetics-api.ajlee.repl.co/api?text=[text] in the browser to get the IPA in plain text.
 You can also add "&dialect=am" after if you want American English (British English is the default).

+## Characters returned
+The following characters are used in the IPA returned:

+Consonants: bdfhjklmnprstvwxzðŋɡʃʒʤʧθ
+Vowels: aeiouæɑɒɔəɛɜɪʊʌ
+Other: *ˈˌː

 ## Legality
 I posted a comment on tophonetics.com sharing this, and they replied: "We do not encourage this as it is open to abuse and, yes, it will hit the wall eventually, but good job".
 I suppose this shows that it is allowed and legal though they don't encourage it.